SkipLabs/skip/www/docs/glossary.md

   a graph of data and computation dependencies that the engine can use to efficiently maintain reactive computations as inputs and data are updated.

+* _Service_: A single-host reactive service implemented using the Skip runtime.
+A service provides reactive *resources* which can be accessed by clients or other reactive services, which specify parameters and are provided with reactively-updated data computed and maintained by the service.
+A service consists of some *input collections*, metadata to access *external services* (other Skip services and/or non-Skip HTTP endpoints) and a computation graph defining how to produce outputs from its inputs.

+* _Resource_: The output of a Skip service is one or more *resources*, which are updated and maintained reactively.
+Requests against resources can include parameters, and the corresponding results -- a *resource instance* specific to that client and request parameters -- are computed/updated until the client disconnects or unsubscribes.
+Non-reactive requests can also be made, allowing legacy clients to query reactive services' resources.

 * _Collection_: The core data structure over which reactive computations operate, collections associate *keys* with one or more *values*, both of which can be arbitrary JSON data.
 Collections can either be *eager*, meaning